redips/Stack/docs/bootstrap-admin-ui/getting-started.md

 ### Create

-This package configures content of the template to add a new resource item.
+This package configures content of the template to create a new resource.

 This adds configurable blocks into the `@SyliusAdminUi/crud/create.html.twig` template.